TRIO Student Support Services

 - Provide recent documentation of the disability from a qualified professional whose credentials are appropriate to the disability.

-- Students meeting disability criteria must meet with the Disability Counselor to determine appropriate accommodations.
+- Students meeting disability criteria must meet with the Disability Advocate to determine appropriate accommodations.

-The Disability Counselor treats all personal information with the strictest confidentiality.
-Student files are kept in a locked file in the Disability Counselor’s office.
+The Disability Advocate treats all personal information with the strictest confidentiality.
+Student files are kept in a locked file in the Disability Advocate’s office.

 If you have any questions or concerns about Disability Services, please reach out to firstname.lastname@example.org for more information.